Jaspreetsindhu/Digital-literacy-project/README.md

 Credits: 1 (Pass/Fail – Non-CGPA)

-Project Overview
+# Project Overview

 This project is part of the Digital Literacy course.
-I am helping students understand how to navigate their Digital Environment in a Secure, Professional and Effective way.
+It is helping students understand how to navigate their Digital Environment in a Secure, Professional and Effective way.

 The project has five tasks.
 These tasks cover Digital Awareness, Online Presence, Collaboration Tools, Email Etiquette & Cyber Safety.

-Problem Statement
+# Problem Statement

 Many students do not know about: